khotdarshan/movieapi/README.md

 This will run the backend server at localhost:7000.
 Please make sure to have MongoDB server running on default PORT 27017

-# Try executing api with POSTMAN Rest client
+# Try executing api with POSTMAN client by importing

 **@https://github.com/khotdarshan/movieapi/blob/main/MovieDB_Request.postman_collection.json**